EdgeSAM: Prompt-In-the-Loop Distillation for SAM: Experiments

 \subsection{Implementation Details}

 As mentioned in Sec.~\ref{sec:train_app}, we split the training into three stages.
 In the first stage, we train on 1\% of SA-1B images with encoder-only distillation loss $L_p$.
 We train the model for 10 epochs with the batch size set to 64.
-We adopt the AdamW optimizer~\cite{adamw} and set the initial learning rate to 1.25e-2.
+We adopt the AdamW optimizer~\citep{adamw} and set the initial learning rate to 1.25e-2.
 We adopt the cosine decay schedule, which gradually decreases the learning rate to 6.25e-7.
 In the second stage, we load the encoder weights trained in stage one and inherit decoder weights from SAM.
 We then train with the prompt-in-the-loop distillation loss $L_d$ on 1\% SA-1B for 5 epochs.
 The batch size is 16, and the learning rate decays from 1e-4 to 1e-5.
 We set the maximum allowed instances per image to 16, and the number of loops for prompt sampling is 1.
-In the final optional stage for RPN training, we follow the 1x schedule of MMDetection~\cite{mmdetection} on COCO~\cite{coco}.
+In the final optional stage for RPN training, we follow the 1x schedule of MMDetection~\citep{mmdetection} on COCO~\citep{coco}.
+Note that, for both the first and second stages, following TinyViT~\citep{tiny_vit}, we cache output embeddings from the teacher's encoder to disk to minimize the training overhead.
+In addition, since EdgeSAM is data efficient and only requires 1\% of SA-1B samples, the total training cost is lower than MobileSAM.